ClusterJ's main purpose is to read, write, and update row

 data in an existing database, rather than to perform DDL.
 You

 this interface, using the following

 TABLE statement, in a MySQL client application such as

-CREATE TABLE employee ( id INT NOT NULL PRIMARY KEY, first VARCHAR(64) DEFAULT NULL, last VARCHAR(64) DEFAULT NULL, municipality VARCHAR(64) DEFAULT NULL, started DATE DEFAULT NULL, ended DATE DEFAULT NULL, department INT NOT NULL DEFAULT 1, UNIQUE KEY idx_u_hash (lname,fname) USING HASH, KEY idx_municipality (municipality) ) ENGINE=NDBCLUSTER;
+CREATE TABLE employee ( id INT NOT NULL PRIMARY KEY, first VARCHAR(64) DEFAULT NULL, last VARCHAR(64) DEFAULT NULL, municipality VARCHAR(64) DEFAULT NULL, started DATE DEFAULT NULL, ended DATE DEFAULT NULL, department INT NOT NULL DEFAULT 1, UNIQUE KEY idx_u_hash (last,first USING HASH), KEY idx_municipality (municipality) ) ENGINE=NDBCLUSTER;

-Now that the table has been created in MySQL Cluster, you can map a ClusterJ interface to it using annotations.
+Now that the table has been created in NDB Cluster, you can map a ClusterJ interface to it using annotations.
 We show you how to do this in the next section.